GogoFC/psg/src/zfs.md

 zroot/vm/xubuntu/disk0          14.0G  1.92T     9.69G  -
 ➜  ~
 ```
+Another dataset for VM's is `fantom-pool/vm` but it is not used for production.
+It only has one VM running for keeping the USB Disks awake.

 ```sh
 ➜  ~ zfs list -r fantom-pool/vm
 NAME                              USED  AVAIL     REFER  MOUNTPOINT